kernelkaribou/plex-radio/README.md

 channels:
   - name: "Jazz Radio"                # Display name for the channel
     playlist: "Jazz Favorites"        # Exact name of your Plex playlist
+    playback: "shuffle"               # Optional: "shuffle" (default) or "sequential"
   - name: "Rock Radio"
     playlist: "Rock Classics"
+    playback: "sequential"            # Play songs in playlist order
+  - name: "Pop Radio"                 # playback field is optional
+    playlist: "Pop Hits"              # Defaults to "shuffle" if not specified
 ```

+### Playback Modes
+- **shuffle** (default): Songs are shuffled daily, creating a random order each day
+- **sequential**: Songs play in their original playlist order, allowing you to listen through albums or curated sequences

 ## Usage